 The How-To Guide to Transplanting Seedlings

-Hopefully you checked out our last post, The Complete Guide to Growing Seedlings and Why You Should, and are well on your way to have amazing plants for your garden.
-Even if your plants are off to an excellent start or your using store bought plants there are a few things to keep in mind when trying to successfully transplant your seedlings.
+Hopefully, you checked out our last post, The Complete Guide to Growing Seedlings and Why You Should, and are well on your way to having amazing plants for your garden.
+Even if your plants are off to an excellent start or your using store-bought plants there are a few things to keep in mind when trying to successfully transplant your seedlings.

-Your seed packets or plants pots should provide simple directions for the variety of plant you’re working with like what date to plant and what the soil temperature should be but these tips will help ensure your plants get off to an excellent start.
+Your seed packets or plants’ pots should provide simple directions for the variety of plants you’re working with.
+They should include information like what date to plant and what the soil temperature should be.
+These additional tips will help ensure your plants get off to an excellent start.

 First of all your plants cannot go from their cozy little indoor shelf to straight to the garden.
 They may look tough and healthy but they won’t enjoy the shocking change.
 To slowly adapt to the wind, brighter light, and temperature change outside you’ll want to slowly introduce them to it.
 Start with just a few hours a day and slowly increase that over a week.
 I have provided our usual schedule but some varieties and plants may act differently or the climate may be different in your area.
 The number one rule for hardening off your seedlings is: always watch them for signs of stress (like wilting) and adapt as needed.

 To adjust our plants to the sunlight we usually follow this simple schedule: